malte-b/board-game-mcp/README.md

-# board-game-mcp
+title: Board Game MCP
+emoji: 🎲
+colorFrom: yellow
+colorTo: red
+sdk: gradio
+suggested_storage: small
+license: mit
-This is an MCP server using the BoardGameGeek (BGG) API that helps you and your LLM to find the right board game for you.
+short_description: A server that helps you find the right board game for you using the BoardGameGeek API.

-We use the BGG API as documented here: https://boardgamegeek.com/wiki/page/BGG_XML_API2
+tags:
+  - mcp-server-track